Vomiting in dogs has a wide range of causes. Thankfully, it can be really easy to deal with – but it can also be life-threatening.

 This can appear with symptoms of just about everything on this list.
 It can look like acid reflux, eating something bad, getting into garbage – it can look like a combination of all of these things.

 Dogs with IBD often have bouts of symptoms – it comes and goes.
-For example, they have it for 2-3 days, it gets diagnosed as gastritis, it’s treated, it goes away, but then it comes back.
+For example, they have it for 2-3 days, you get a diagnosis of gastritis, you treat it, it goes away, but then it comes back.

 I find that with IBD it often starts with a very, very unhealthy gut microbiome.
 Then, when the animal gets sick, antibiotics and anti-nauseas are given.
 They’re often put on a gastric formula or on a food sensitivity diet.
 The food sensitivities are addressed simply by removing the food, but not addressing the deeper chronic disease.
 Together, this regimen wreaks havoc on the microbiome, causing a vicious merry-go-round, and IBD can be the end result of all of this.